|15 Dan Roszel|

 Right-Hander Has Made An Immediate Impact As A Member Of ECU's Pitching Staff

-Dan Roszel enters his fourth season on the East Carolina baseball staff after being promoted to associate head coach on July 16, 2012.
+Dan Roszel just completed his fourth season on the East Carolina baseball staff after being promoted to associate head coach on July 16, 2012.

-During his three-year tenure with the Pirates, Roszel has mentored one of the top pitching staffs in the country, which has included seven Major League Draft picks, two All-American and nine All-Conference USA selections, as well as helping ECU to 108 wins with a pair of NCAA Regional appearances.
+During his four-year tenure with the Pirates, Roszel has mentored one of the top pitching staffs in the country, which has included seven Major League Draft picks, three All-America and 12 All-Conference USA selections, as well as helped ECU to 141 wins with a pair of NCAA Regional appearances.

-Welcoming back just one starter from 2012 (Jeff Hoffman), Roszel put together a staff that ranked nationally in the Top 100 in five individual statistical categories.
-Drew Reynolds, a 2013 Second-Team Louisville Slugger All-American as a utility player, saved a 14 games ranking 14th nationally, while redshirt freshman David Lucroy (Louisville Slugger Freshman All-American) allowed 6.2 hits per nine innings and stuck out 10.2 batters per nine innings - both standing among the Top 25 in the country.
-Ryan Williams, a junior college transfer, allowed just 1.59 walks per nine ranking 72nd nationally, while Hoffman's 84 strikeouts stood 100th.
+Welcoming back just one starter from 2012 (Hoffman), Roszel put together a staff that ranked nationally in the Top 100 in five individual statistical categories in 2013.
+Reynolds, a Second-Team Louisville Slugger All-American as a utility player, saved a 14 games ranking 14th nationally, while redshirt freshman David Lucroy (Louisville Slugger Freshman All-American) allowed 6.2 hits per nine innings and stuck out 10.2 batters per nine innings - both standing among the Top 25 in the country.
+Williams allowed just 1.59 walks per nine ranking 72nd nationally, while Hoffman's 84 strikeouts stood 100th.

 Following a stellar freshman campaign in 2011, Hoffman moved to the top of the rotation posting a 6-7 record with a 3.20 ERA and 84 strikeouts in 109.2 innings earning Second-Team All C-USA honors.
 The Midseason Golden Spikes Award Watch List candidate led the Pirates with 11 quality starts and earned C-USA Pitcher-of-the-Week honors for the second time in his career following a complete-game, one-hit shutout against NC Central.